YueLin301/yuelin301.github.io/_tabs/about.md

 <!-- <img src="/assets/img/photo.png" alt="me" style="float: left; width: 25%; height: auto; margin-right: 10px;"/> -->

-Hi, this is Yue Lin (or 林越, in Chinese), and welcome to my personal website.
+Hi, this is Yue Lin (/ˈjuːeɪ lɪn/, or 林越 in Chinese), and welcome to my personal website.

 Currently, I am a research assistant in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. Baoxiang Wang.
 Here, I will regularly update my experiences, notes, and the computational magic spells of all the techniques that interest me.